adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/01-quick-start.md

 ### API Server

 On the other hand, the API server is more tailored towards creating JSON API servers and doesn't include all of the above mentioned packages.
-However, the following configuration options are tweaked
+Also, the following configuration options are tweaked

 - The `config/cors.ts` file enables the support for CORS.
 - Content negotiation is forced to JSON inside `config/app.ts` file, using `forceContentNegotiationToJSON` flag.